 …here are a few that come to mind.

 1 :: Little Italy.
 I know it’s a cesspool of tourists and bad pizza, but it gave me my first home here in New York City back in 2011.
-That bizarre apartment with glass doors allowed me to be right in the middle of the action as soon as I arrived.
-And while dodging Little Italy’s aimless visitors was a pretty grueling sport, its residents were always so welcoming and its awful t-shirts never failed to make me laugh.
+That bizarre apartment rental with glass doors allowed me to be right in the middle of the action as soon as I arrived.
+In fact I would love to purchase a rental property here one day, just for the nostalgia!
+A friend of mine recently told me that there are some great guides to buying and selling rental properties on the Roofstock website so I might have to take a look.
+Besides, apartments are a great real estate investment if you are looking to expand your real estate portfolio and I cannot think of anywhere better than New York to own an apartment!
+Plus, while dodging Little Italy’s aimless visitors was a pretty grueling sport back in the day, its residents were always so welcoming and its awful t-shirts never failed to make me laugh.

 2 :: Spring Lounge.
 This dive bar on the corner of Spring and Mulberry streets can be manky but I’ll always be thankful to it… because it’s where I met Ryan.
 Thanks, Spring Lounge!
 Plus the bartenders are great, there’s always a seat if you head there for an after-work drink and it’s right opposite Pomodoro, the pizza place mentioned above (which comes in handy after a few of their cheap G&Ts.)

 What to do there: Head there on Wednesday for free hot dogs or at noon on Sunday for free bagels.

 3 :: Myers of Keswick.
 Being an expat can be rubbish sometimes.
 After too long away, I start missing the most bizarre things, like roundabouts or the M&S tights department.
 But Myers of Keswick has a very extensive stash of British tuck that gets me nostalgic and keeps me sane.